-One good and well-meaning piece of advice floating around online is: research an agent’s list and query that agent if your project is similar to what they already represent.
+One good and well-meaning piece of advice floating around online is: do your literary agent research and query an agent if your project is similar to what they already represent.
 This makes total sense, right?
 If they liked it once, they have a high chance of liking it again and representing your similar project.

-And this is, like I said, good advice.
-It encourages you to do research and to choose your submission list carefully and with good reason.
+And this is, like I said, good advice regarding how to find a literary agent for children’s books.
+It encourages you to do literary agent research and to choose your submission list carefully and with good reason.

-On the other hand, though, you could set yourself up for disappointment by doing this.
+On the other hand, though, you could set yourself up for disappointment by approaching how to find a literary agent for children’s books in this way.
 There are two ways to miss the mark with this strategy.
 An agent’s deals on Publishers Marketplace, where a lot of writers get information about books an agent has sold, are usually for books that haven’t come out yet, if the deal is recent.
 That means you can’t find the book and check it out.
 The agent knows that book better than you do, then, so they know for sure whether your project and their existing project are similar or not.
 If you see that they sold a mermaid project recently, and you have a mermaid project, those two projects could be similar in subject matter, sure, but maybe they’re actually completely different: yours is a frothy romp, the sold project is a dark tragedy.
 So you never know for sure.

-This brings up a very important point: you should look for similarities in tone, voice, style, characterization…not just subject matter.
+This brings up a very important point: when you’re ready to find a literary agent, you should look for similarities in tone, voice, style, characterization…not just subject matter.
 It’s the subject matter that could get you in trouble, but those other elements, themes, and craft considerations, could get you through the door.
 Why?
 Read on!

 If your book is too similar to an agent’s existing sale, the agent could pass on your project because it could, in fact, be competition.
 And an agent doesn’t want to compete with his or herself, meaning they don’t want to sell two books that would take business away from each other when on the same bookstore shelves.
 An agent wants all their clients to do well.
 If they sell too many similar books, they are cannibalizing their own list, especially if the books are slated to come out around the same time.
-So if you target agents and cite previous projects that are too close, you may get a pass from that agent you were hoping to work with.
+So if you approach how to find a literary agent for children’s books by citing previous projects that are too close, you may get a pass from that agent you were hoping to work with.

 The other side of the coin is for the agents themselves.
 I’ve spoken to a lot of agents who are frustrated because they have become “known” for a certain type of book.
 And, for the reasons stated above, they can’t sell too much of that type of book without doing potential damage to existing clients’ titles.
 So they want to branch out and do other things…but writers keep sending them the type of book they’re known for.